DVB-H

+DVB-H struggled against resistance from network operators to include the technology in their subsidized handsets.
+In late 2016, it was acknowledged within the DVB Project newsletter that DVB-H and DVB-SH had been a commercial failure.

+Ukraine was the last country with a nationwide broadcast in DVB-H, which began transitioning to DVB-T2 during 2019.

 Technical explanation

 DVB-H technology is a superset of the successful DVB-T (Digital Video Broadcasting - Terrestrial) system for digital terrestrial television, with additional features to meet the specific requirements of handheld, battery-powered receivers.
 In 2002 four main requirements of the DVB-H system were agreed: broadcast services for portable and mobile usage with 'acceptable quality'; a typical user environment, and so geographical coverage, as mobile radio; access to service while moving in a vehicle at high speed (as well as imperceptible handover when moving from one cell to another); and as much compatibility with existing digital terrestrial television (DVB-T), to allow sharing of network and transmission equipment.

 DVB-H can offer a downstream channel at high data rates which can be used as standalone or as an enhancement of mobile telecommunication networks which many typical handheld terminals are able to access anyway.

 Time slicing technology is employed to reduce power consumption for small handheld terminals.
 IP datagrams are transmitted as data bursts in small time slots.
 Each burst may contain up to two megabits of data (including parity bits).
 There are 64 parity bits for each 191 data bits, protected by Reed-Solomon codes.
 The front end of the receiver switches on only for the time interval when the data burst of a selected service is on air.
 Within this short period of time a high data rate is received which can be stored in a buffer.
 This buffer can either store the downloaded applications or playout live streams.

 The achievable power saving depends on the relation of the on/off-time.
 If there are approximately ten or more bursted services in a DVB-H stream, the rate of the power saving for the front end could be up to 90%.
 DVB-H is a technical system which was carefully tested by the DVB-H Validation Task Force in the course of 2004 (see ETSI Technical Report TR 102 401).
 DVB-SH improved radio performances and can be seen as an evolution of DVB-H.

 DVB-H is designed to work in the following bands: